tirumaleshn2458/House-Prices-forecast/README.md

 - Jupyter notebook(.ipynb) files are stored in each folder separately for every county.
 - python(.py) file is in the main directory used to refer the possiblities of automation in a single function

+**Deployment**
+- All the pickle files are in the respective folder
+- Please visit my [web-application](https://tirumaleshndeployments2022.herokuapp.com/) to check out the deployment

 **Libraries used:**
 - Pandas [Visit documentation](https://pandas.pydata.org/docs/)
   - Data manipulation